 I almost forgot to mention the topping, the best part of course.
 The topping tastes like cookie dough and forms big lumps, just the way I like it and once baked, has a slight crunch too it.
 You’ll love it!
 These Oatmeal banana breakfast muffins are also the perfect treat for when that afternoon sweet tooth hits.

 Makes 6 jumbo muffins or 8-10 smaller ones.

-2 tbsp.
-Natural oil or cold butterINSTRUCTIONS:
+3 tbsp. light brown sugar 1/2 c.
+All purpose flour 2 tbsp.
+Natural oil or cold butter

+Pre-heat oven to 180C/350F.
 In your blender, add all the wet ingredients and blitz until smooth.

 Meanwhile add all the dry ingredients to a large bowl, also the chocolate chips and give everything a good stir.

+Pour the smooth batter from the blender over the dry ingredients and stir with a spatula until just combined.
 Scoop into lined muffin tins, I use 6 large muffin tins or you can make 8-10 smaller ones.
 You have to adjust the baking time, see below.

 Make the topping by adding all these ingredients to a smaller bowl, and stir to combine.
 You can use your fingers to crumble the dough.
 Place a good amount on top of each muffin.

 Place the muffins on a rack in the middle of the oven and bake for 25 min for 6 jumbo muffins or 20 min for 8 medium muffins.
 But since every oven is different, I advise you to always do the wooden skewer test, when inserted in the middle of the muffin, it should come out just dry, then they are done.